-- If the driver is not authorized or inscribed as an additional driver in the Adobe rental contract and damages occur.
+- If the driver is not authorized or inscribed as an additional driver in the Adobe rental agreement and damages occur.

-- Any damages incurred while driving on unauthorized terrain, including rivers, lakes, beaches, mangroves, flooded roads, or “off-road” conditions (not officially recognized roads).
+- Any damages incurred while driving on unauthorized terrain or not officially recognized roads.
+This includes rivers, lakes, beaches, mangroves, flooded roads, or “off-road” conditions.

 - Failure to comply with the legal claim process with the corresponding insurance company.
 This includes, but is not limited to:

 - Failure to report the incident to the Transit Police.